Table of contents

 Establishing Routine

-As your rescue dog becomes more comfortable and settles into their new home, their urge to mark territory will fade.
-Establishing a routine with regular feeding times, walks, and bathroom breaks will help your dog adjust and aid in their house training progress.
+As your rescue dog becomes more comfortable and settles into its new home, its urge to mark territory will fade.
+Establishing a routine with regular feeding times, walks, and bathroom breaks will help your dog adjust and improve its house training.

 Essential Equipment for Your Rescue Dog.